 The applicant must be the parent or grandparent of a Canadian citizen or permanent resident of Canada and be allowed to enter Canada.

 Step 2 – Determine Considerations

-When assessing your application a visa officer will take into consideration number of different factors when you apply.
+When assessing your application, a visa officer will take into consideration a number of different factors when you apply.
 Be prepared to demonstrate these factors in your application:

 - Ties to your home country